Brussels Airlines: History

-Early years (2005-2009)
+Early years (2005–2010)

-Brussels Airlines was created following the merger of SN Brussels Airlines (SNBA) and Virgin Express, the former subsequently created after the bankruptcy of Belgium's previous national carrier Sabena.
+Brussels Airlines was created following the merger of Virgin Express and SN Brussels Airlines (SNBA), this company was subsequently created after the bankruptcy of Belgium's previous national carrier Sabena.
 On 12 April 2005, SN Airholding, the company behind SNBA, signed an agreement with Richard Branson, giving it control over Virgin Express.
 On 31 March 2006 SNBA and Virgin Express announced their merger into a single company.
 On 7 November 2006, the new name, Brussels Airlines, was announced at a press conference at Brussels Airport.
 Brussels Airlines began operations on 25 March 2007.
-Sometime between this period, the airline was forced to change its 13-dot logo to a 14-dot logo due to superstitious passengers complaining about the logo.
+Sometime between this period, the airline was forced to change its 13-dot logo to a 14-dot logo owing to superstitious passengers complaining about the logo.

 On 15 September 2008, it was announced that Lufthansa would acquire a 45% stake in Brussels Airlines with an option to acquire the remaining 55% from 2011.
 As a part of this deal, Brussels Airlines would join Star Alliance.
 From 26 October 2008, the ICAO code was changed from DAT to BEL.

 On 15 June 2009, Brussels Airlines announced that the European Commission had granted approval for Lufthansa to take a minority share in Brussels Airlines.
 As a result of this clearance by the EU, Brussels Airlines was able to join Star Alliance.
 Lufthansa purchased 45% of the company in 2009, and acquired the remainder in January 2017.

 Since 25 October 2009, Brussels Airlines has been a member of Lufthansa's frequent flyer programme Miles & More.
 On 9 December 2009, Brussels Airlines became the 26th Star Alliance member during a ceremony at Brussels Town Hall.

 On 15 December 2009, Brussels Airlines announced it was working on a new regional airline in the Democratic Republic of the Congo.
 The name of the airline was Korongo.
 The main base of the airline was at Lubumbashi in Congo.
 The airline was launched in April 2012 and shut down in 2015.
 Brussels Airlines cancelled the airDC project, due to disagreements with Hewa Bora.